frontmeans/input-aspects/README.md

 - `InCssClasses` An aspect of the user input representing CSS classes to apply to styled element.

-  An `inCssInfo()` function may be used to create a source of informative CSS classes.
+  - `inCssInfo()` creates a source of informative CSS classes.
+  - `inCssError()` creates a source marker CSS classes applied when particular validation error occur.

 - `InNamespaceAliaser` Namespace aliaser aspect.